omnixtar/omnixtar.github.io/oxshell/cdwka/README.md

 <img src="./s1.png">

+- cdw: ak:
+- Read all colon definition words in SESSION()
+- ak: array_keys() extract array keys from associative array (JSON like)

 Here's an implementation of a basic FORTH shell in JavaScript.
 This code provides a stack-based interpreter with core FORTH functionality and a REPL interface:

 ```javascript